bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 Two collection types are supported with special syntax although conceptually they aren't specific data types but abstract data [behaviours](#behaviours).
-In contrast to the fix length of arrays collection are of a variable length (that is not reflected on type level).
+In contrast to the fix length of arrays collection are of a variable length (the length is not reflected on type level).

 		data Sentence :: [Word]